 The Mountain Town Of Berastagi On Sumatra

 The name Berastagi (Brastagi) can be explained as follows.
-In the town no rice grows due to the cold climate.
-Therefor the villagers went to the lower regions to buy rice.
+In the town, no rice grows due to the cold climate.
+Therefore the villagers went to the lower regions to buy rice.
 In the Karo Batak language, Beras Tagi (beras is rice, tagi is questions) means ‘asking for rice’.

 Climbing the volcano Sibayak near Berastagi